We hope that, by the time they are 15, most young people in care will be fully participating in case planning and review meetings.

 Every young person must know that they have a transition to adulthood plan and what is in the plan.

-Be aware that most transition to adulthood planning can be done just through routine conversations with young people.
+Be aware that most transition to adulthood planning can be completed through routine conversations with young people.
 They will tell you what they want; you just have to listen and believe in them.

 Actively pursue the feelings and opinions of the young person when it comes to transition to adulthood planning.